BruceJillis/fp.py/README.markdown

 The Core language is a minimal functional language carefully chosen so that it is possible to translate programs in a rich functional language (such as Miranda) into the Core language without losing expressiveness or efficiency.
 The Core language thus serves as a clean interface between the 'front end' of the compiler, which is concerned with high-level language constructs, and the 'back end', which is concerned with implementing the Core language in various different ways.

-Here is an example Core program, which evaluates to 42:
+Here is an example Core program, which evaluates to `42`:

 	main = double 21;
 	double x = x + x

-A Core program consists of a set of supercombinator definitions, including a distinguished one, main.
-To execute the program, we evaluate main.
-Supercombinators can define functions, such as the definition of double.
-Supercombinators can have local definitions, using the let construct of the Core language:
+A Core program consists of a set of supercombinator definitions, including a distinguished one: `main`.
+To execute the program, we evaluate `main`.
+Supercombinators can define functions, such as the definition of `double`.
+Supercombinators can have local definitions, using the `let` construct of the Core language:

 	main = quadruple 20;
 	quadruple x = let twice_x = x+x in twice_x + twice_x

-Here twice_x is defined locally within the body of quadruple to be x+x, and quadruple returns twice_x + twice_x.
+Here `twice_x` is defined locally within the body of `quadruple` to be `x+x`, and `quadruple` returns `twice_x + twice_x`.
 A let expression is non-recursive.
-For recursive definitions, the Core language uses the letrec construct, which is exactly like let except that its definitions can be recursive.
+For recursive definitions, the Core language uses the `letrec` construct, which is exactly like `let` except that its definitions can be recursive.
 For example:

 	infinite n = letrec ns = cons n ns in ns

-The reason that we distinguish let from letrec in the Core language (rather than providing only letrec) is that let is a bit simpler to implement than letrec, and we may get slightly better code.
-The left-hand side of a let or letrec binding must always be a simple variable.
+The reason that we distinguish `let` from `letrec` in the Core language (rather than providing only `letrec`) is that `let` is a bit simpler to implement than `letrec`, and we may get slightly better code.
+The left-hand side of a `let` or `letrec` binding must always be a simple variable.

 It is sometimes convenient to be able to denote functions using explicit lambda abstractions, and the Core language provides a construct to do so.
 For example, in the program

 	double_list xs = map (\x.
 2*x) xs

-the lambda abstraction (\x.
-2*x) denotes the function which doubles its argument.
+the lambda abstraction `(\x.
+2*x)` denotes the function which doubles its argument.

 A universal feature of all modern functional programming languages is the provision of structured types, often called algebraic data types.
 The Core language provides a single family of constructors: